 While OTAs and metasearch engines are the preferred option at the search stage, the majority of travelers go to airline websites when it comes to booking.
 There are two main reasons for this.

-First, when purchasing seats directly from the airline, it will be simpler, even from the technical perspective, to make changes to the reservation or cancel the flight.
-Second, travelers get access to a broader selection of ancillaries than OTAs typically provide.
+First, purchasing seats directly from the airline makes it simpler, even from a technical perspective, to change the reservation or cancel the flight.
+Second, travelers have access to a broader selection of ancillaries than OTAs typically provide.

 No matter the source of booking, the airline CRS has to check if the flight product in question is still available for reservation.
 Then, it replies to the travel retailer with the status code HK (“holding confirmed”.)
 The alternative answer is UN, meaning that the carrier is unable to satisfy the request.

 Another task of the CRS at this step is to create a PNR.
-In the course of booking, a retailer -- be it an OTA or airline website — collects personal data such as a passenger name and contacts and redirects it to the CRS.
-Once all mandatory details are gathered, the system generates a PNR number that works as an electronic address of the file in the database.
+In the course of booking, a retailer — be it an OTA or airline website — collects personal data such as a passenger's name and contacts and redirects it to the CRS.
+Once all mandatory details are gathered, the system generates a PNR number that works as an electronic address for the file in the database.

 Ancillary booking

-Ancillary revenue remains a major source of airline revenue, especially for low-cost carriers The list of additional services includes seat selection, excess baggage, extra legroom, or in-flight meals.
+Ancillary revenue remains a major source of airline revenue, especially for low-cost carriers.
+Examples of additional services include seat selection, excess baggage, extra legroom, and in-flight meals.

-A traveler typically chooses ancillaries within the course of flight reservation.
+A traveler typically chooses ancillaries within the course of flight reservations.
 However, if purchasing the journey directly from the airline, extras can be added later.
-Passengers may access their bookings via the carrier’s website and make changes to them, using the PNR number.
+Passengers may access their bookings via the carrier’s website and make changes to them using the PNR number.

 Some examples of SSRs are:

-• PETC — for animals in the cabin, and
+- PETC — for animals in the cabin.

-Not all ancillaries have their unique SSR codes, so they are defined as OTHS (others.)
-Some airlines use specific codes — to complement or even replace the IATA system.
-For instance, Qatar Airways offers transportation of falcons under the SSR-like code FALC.
+Not all ancillaries have unique SSR codes, so they are defined as OTHS (others).
+Some airlines use specific codes to complement or even replace the IATA system.
+For instance, Qatar Airways offers falcon transportation under the SSR-like code FALC.

-To confirm an ancillary booking, a CRS checks if the service is provided on the particular flight and, as with to the flight booking, returns the status code — HK (“yes!”), UN (“no!”), or some other.
+To confirm an ancillary booking, a CRS checks if the service is provided on the particular flight and, as with the flight booking, returns the status code HK (“yes!”) or UN (“no!”).
 The information on ancillaries is added to the PNR (even if the carrier declined the request.)

 Using frequent flyer miles and points

-Members of a frequent-flyer or airline loyalty program can use earned miles or points accumulated from previous flights for purchasing extra services from airlines.
+Members of a frequent-flyer or airline loyalty program can use earned miles or points accumulated from previous flights to purchase extra services from airlines.
 These points can be exchanged for discounts or benefits, like upgrading to business class.
 To earn customer loyalty, CRSs reserve a particular number of places for frequent flyers.

-Passengers can either log in via their accounts while purchasing tickets from an airline website or get a loyalty program participant's number to book from a third-party.
+Passengers can either log in via their accounts while purchasing tickets from an airline website or get a frequent flyer number to book from a third party.

 Payment processing